meditohq/medito-app/README.md

 - [Medito on Product Hunt](https://www.producthunt.com/posts/medito)
 - [Join us on Slack](https://join.slack.com/t/meditofoundation/shared_invite/zt-f0viisyt-VdJ7ygqNHt9sIeGzZiatlQ)
 - [Email us](mailto:hi@meditofoundation.org)

-## Contributing
-Pull requests are welcome.
-For significant changes, please open an issue first to discuss what you would like to change.

-Don't feel like contributing to the code?
-Feature requests, feedback and suggestions are welcome.
-Reach us via Slack/email, or create a new issue.

 ## License
 - App: [GNU AFFERO GENERAL PUBLIC LICENSE](https://gitlab.com/medito/medito-app/-/blob/master/LICENSE)